-The senior credit facility with Sprott provides for a security carve-out of up to US\$8,500,000 in equipment financing, and the Company is currently negotiating with certain equipment lenders for such finance.
 There is no guarantee that the remaining tranches of the Sprott facility will be advanced and the equipment finance facility will be completed on described terms or at all.

-Further details regarding the convertible debenture financing and senior secured credit facility is included in the Liquidity and Capital Resources section of this MD&A.
+Further details regarding the convertible debenture financing and senior secured credit facility is included in the Liquidity and Capital Resources section of this MD&A. The material terms and conditions of the Cat Financial finance facility are disclosed in the Subsequent Events section of this MD&A.